wombleton/gitlaw-nz/acts/M/Maritime Transport Act 1994.md

     (3) Every person commits an offence who, without reasonable excuse, contravenes this section.

-    (4) Every person who commits an offence against subsection (3) is liable,---
+    (4) Every person who commits an offence against subsection (3) is liable on conviction,---

     *   (a) in the case of an individual, to a fine not exceeding $5,000:

     *   (b) in the case of a body corporate, to a fine not exceeding $50,000\.

+    Section 53(4): amended, on 1 July 2013, by [section 413][663] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Inspection, detention, and rectification